 Benzoyl peroxide is a strong bleaching agent and can strip the color off of fabrics like sheets, towels, and clothing.
 There have been some cases where benzoyl peroxide users have reported that the ingredient even stripped some color from their hair.

 Alternatives to Benzoyl Peroxide

 If you’re on the fence about using benzoyl peroxide, there are plenty of effective acne-fighting ingredients that aren’t as intense.
-Spot treatments with tea tree oil (like the Neogen A-Clear Soothing Pink Eraser) work to bring down inflammation and soothe affected areas.
-Acne patches are also very popular and many of them aren’t infused with any ingredients at all – the hydrocolloid material does all the work!
+Spot treatments with tea tree oil (like the Dr. Oracle A-Thera Tea Tree Peeling Sticks) work to bring down inflammation and soothe affected areas.
+Pimple patches, like our very own, are also very popular and many of them aren’t infused with any ingredients at all – the hydrocolloid material does all the work!